-In these cases, it is open to the Management Committee of the Council or Committee in Charge to appoint temporary members to the Hearings Committee to deal with the case (as a meeting without the original members may not be quorate).
-The simplest thing is for the Secretary of the Hearings Committee to write to the Management Committee requiring the latter to appoint a temporary Hearings Committee.
-The temporary Hearings Committee (including a temporary Secretary) should be appointed by a meeting of the Management Committee and should take over the matter from the point at which the Disciplinary Action is required to be recommenced.
-When the temporary Hearings Committee has heard and determined the case its function is complete and it is discharged.
+In these cases, it is open under Rule to the relevant Hearings Committee or Competitions Control Committee to appoint temporary members to deal with the case (as a meeting without the original members may not be quorate).
+The temporary members should be appointed by a meeting of the relevant Hearings Committee or Competitions Control Committee should take over the matter from the point at which the Disciplinary Action is required to be re-heard or re-processed.
+When the matter has been reprocessed, the function of the temporary members is complete and they are discharged.

-Where a case is reheard/reprocessed, credit shall be given for a period of suspension already served for the Infraction concerned (Rule 7.5 (j)).
+Where a case is reheard/reprocessed, credit shall be given for a period of suspension already served for the Infraction concerned (Rule 7.3 (j)).